Last updated on:

 1. Chrome 30-second solution that works on most of locked PDFs

 Right-click your locked PDF, select "Open with," and choose Chrome (or Firefox/Edge).
 Once the PDF displays in your browser, press Ctrl+P on Windows or Cmd+P on Mac.
 Under "Destination" or "Printer," select "Save as PDF" instead of a physical printer.
 Click Save and choose where to save your new file.
+Alternatively, you can use a PDF reader to view the file, but browsers like Google Chrome are often more effective for bypassing PDF restrictions.

 Edit locked PDF